marlin-codes/Awesome-Hyperbolic-Representation-and-Deep-Learning/README.md

-# Awesome Hyperbolic Graph Neural Network Papers (Keep update)
+# Awesome Hyperbolic Graph Neural Network Papers: Methods and Applications (Keep update)

 Graph neural networks generalize conventional neural networks to graph-structured data and have received widespread attention due to their impressive representation ability.
 In spite of the remarkable achievements, the performance of Euclidean models in graph-related learning is still bounded and limited by the representation ability of Euclidean geometry, especially for datasets with highly non-Euclidean latent anatomy.
 Recently, hyperbolic space has gained increasing popularity in processing graph data with tree-like structure and power-law distribution, owing to its exponential growth property.
 In this survey, we comprehensively revisit the technical details of the current hyperbolic graph neural networks https://github.com/marlin-codes/HGNNs , unifying them into a general framework and summarizing the variants of each component.
 More importantly, we present various HGNN-related applications.
 For reader convenience, we also list the non-HGNN research.
 If there are some typos or you have any question, just feel free to contact us (mlyang@cse.cuhk.edu.hk, zhoumin27@huawei.com).